About The Fund

 At Carpet Court we’re all about people, believing that everyone matters!
-We have 57 stores around the country, so our Carpet Court people are local people too.
-Every one of our locations is committing $2,000 + GST to a qualifying RhinoKids Flooring Fund project this year.
+We have 59 stores around the country, so our Carpet Court people are local people too.
+We are committing $2,000 + GST to qualifying RhinoKids Flooring Fund projects around the country.
 Every purchase of Rhino flooring products made in our stores will help build on this fund each year and will go back into the local community.

 We are proud to service the country in bringing flooring solutions to every home and now to local early childhood education centres and schools.

 WHY IS FLOORING IN SCHOOLS SO IMPORTANT?

 Flooring refurbs are often pushed to the bottom of the to-do list for the education sector, we know there is an unmet need – think of all those old and tired floors in your local schools.
 We believe quality flooring improves the health and wellbeing of Kiwi kids.
 Flooring can deliver a positive result in an educational setting and benefits learning environments in a number of ways, including:

 The correct type of flooring improves acoustics and can reduce external noise such as children playing outside, neighbouring classrooms and traffic which can be distracting for students needing to concentrate in a learning environment.

 Flooring also helps the temperature of the classroom as it works as an insulator.

 It is important that students (and teachers) are comfortable sitting and moving around the classroom.
 From sitting on the floor, to standing and sitting at a desk, new flooring provides cushioning, removing distractions caused by feeling uncomfortable.

 Slips and falls are a leading cause of injury in schools.
 New flooring provides better traction, reducing the likelihood of frequent falls and potential injuries.